plamascus/emerogue/Moka_Changelog.md

 # CHANGELOG

+5/11/2024
+- Added the pocket PC for real this time.
+Unlocked via hub upgrade

 4/11/2024
 - Merged yet another poison puppeteer stuff + mortal spin (kinda?
 I can't find it on eevee's repo)
 - Buffed the reward for the multiplier
+- Added a new item, pocket PC.
+You can't earn it yet, though
+- Updated zippy zap description

 3/11/2024
 - Merged eevee's poison puppeteer related things + minor fixes